lutsen/lagan/README.md

 - Replace "object" with "entry" in cases where entry is clearer (in property repo's)
 - Admin/editor landing/homepage content that makes more sense
 - Adding extended user login and rights management stuff
-- An installer script that sets the config file and adds RedBean by downloading it from Github and then assembling it - or - maybe switch to another ORM like Eloquent, since the database schema is already sort of defined in the content model